Ranking System Details

 Why Do We Use This Ranking System?

-The purpose of instituting a new ranking system in Fall 2013 was to have a system that more accurately ranks teams against other teams in the league.
-In previous seasons, if a team wins a game, they get 2 points towards their record – regardless of what team they play.
-There is no consideration for the strength of the opponent.
-This new system rewards teams who win or tie against the teams with stronger records.
-With this system we want to motivate teams to grow within the sport, and reward teams for playing above their level within a challenging schedule.
+In the Fall of 2013, we implemented a new ranking that more accurately ranks teams against other teams in the league.
+Prior to Fall 2013, if a team won a game, they received 2 game points towards their record – regardless of what team they played.
+There was no consideration for the strength of the opponent.
+Our new system rewards teams who win or tie against teams with stronger records.
+The goal of our ranking system is to motivate teams to grow within the sport, and reward teams for successfully competing in a challenging schedule.

 “A” vs. “B” Teams